Overview

 Recognized by Turnarounds & Workouts as an “Outstanding Lawyer”

-Recognized in the 2010–2023 editions of Best Lawyers in America for Bankruptcy and Creditor-Debtor Rights / Insolvency and Reorganization Law
+Recognized in the 2010–2023 editions of Best Lawyers in America for Bankruptcy and Creditor-Debtor Rights / Insolvency and Reorganization Law.

 Admitted as a member to the International Insolvency Institute.

-Recognized by IFLR1000 US from 2016–2024 for his work in the Restructuring/Insolvency space, including a Highly Regarded listing in 2018–2024.
+Recognized by IFLR1000 US from 2016–2025 for his work in the Restructuring/Insolvency space.

 Recognized as a 2019–2024 Leading Lawyer for Restructuring by The Legal 500 United States.